What is GIS mapping?

 Easily the most common use for GIS software, GIS mapping is used freqently throughout most built-world industries.

-Learn more about the basics of GIS in chapter one: What is GIS?
+Learn more about the basics of GIS in part one: What is GIS?

-Though a spreadsheet can house huge quantities of data, gleaning insights or understanding is difficult.
-Render that same data onto a map and, instantly, it becomes easier to both manipulate and analyze.
+Spreadsheets can house huge quantities of data, but gleaning insights is difficult.
+Render that same data onto a map and, instantly, it's easier to analyze and manipulate.

-GIS mapping, like the definition of GIS itself, is categorically quite broad.
+Like the definition of GIS itself, GIS mapping is categorically quite broad.

-In this chapter, we’ll cover mapping basics, traditional GIS map types, and modern maps that expand the definition of GIS.
-We'll also take a deeper dive into project mappping, one of the newer applications for GIS.
+In this chapter, we’ll cover mapping basics, traditional GIS map types, and modern maps that are expanding the definition of GIS.

-Click any of the topics below to jump there directly.
+Click any of the topics to jump there directly.